RSE-Sheffield/old_team_site_nikola/site/posts/HPC-maple.md

 * [series_example.mpl](/maple/hpc1/series_example.mpl) - Maple Language File
 * [run_maple_job.sh](/maple/hpc1/run_maple_job.sh) - Job submission script

-If you look at the **.mpl** file in a text editor, you will see that it contains plain text versions of all the Maple input commands.
+If you look at the **.mpl** file in a text editor, you will see that it contains plain text versions of all the Maple input commands that were present in the original worksheet.
 ```
 myseries := series(sin(x), x = 0, 10);
 poly := convert(myseries, polynom);